 Harrington’s ice cream product attained a wide distribution and established a name well-known throughout Northeastern Pennsylvania and Southern New York State.

 The Harrington milk was sold under the trade name of Glendale Farms in the cities of Wilkes-Barre, Scranton and Newark.
 The ice cream was always sold as Harrington’s Ice Cream.
 During the peak of the Harrington operations, the milk from over 1200 farms was purchased, processed and sold.
 The daily intake exceeded 750,000 pounds of milk, during the flush season.
 During the Second World War, the company operations were somewhat restricted, although all operations continued.

 In April, 1946, after a series of negotiations, the Harrington & Company interests were merged with the Philadelphia Dairies, who sold ice cream under the Dolly Madison label.
 Maurice Harrington left the company in 1946.
 The operation continued with some changes in policy and aims until April, 1956, when they merged into the Foremost Dairies Company.

-The Foremost Dairies ran into difficulties with the Federal Trade Commission and was forced to divest itself of its more recent acquisitions.
+The Foremost Dairies ran into difficulties and was forced to divest itself of its more recent acquisitions.
 Dushore was one area which was badly affected.
 The Dushore plant closed in approximately 1973.
 As a result farmers had to seek a new market for their milk and many employees lost their jobs.
 The 125 foot brick stack, bearing the name HARRINGTON & CO. was torn down.